 We selected social risk factor (SRF) variables to analyze after reviewing the literature and examining available national data sources.
-We sought to find variables that are reliably captured for all patients in this measure.
-There is a large body of literature linking various SRFs to poorer health status and higher readmissions over a lifetime.
+We sought to find variables that are consistently captured in a reliable fashion for all patients in this measure.
+There is a large body of literature linking various SRFs to worse health status and higher readmissions over a lifetime.
 Income, education, and occupation are the most commonly examined SRFs studied.
 The causal pathways for SRF variable selection are described below in Section 2b3.3a.
-Unfortunately, these variables are not available at the patient level for this measure, therefore proxy measures of income, education level and economic status were selected.
+Unfortunately these variables are not available at the patient level for this measure.
+Therefore proxy measures of income, education level, and economic status were selected.